 UVA, like all top law schools, does take a holistic view of each applicant:

 Rigid standards based simply on a combination of an LSAT score and cumulative undergraduate grade-point average cannot be the only criteria for selecting an entering class.
 We assess each applicant as an individual.
 This assessment takes into account not only LSAT scores and undergraduate grades, but also the strength of an applicant’s undergraduate or graduate curriculum, trends in grades, the maturing effect of experiences since college, the nature and quality of any work experience, significant achievement in extracurricular activities in college, service in the military, contributions to campus or community through service and leadership, and personal qualities displayed.
 (Source)

+Let me know in the comments if you have any questions about the LSAT or law school admissions.
+I was able to improve my LSAT score by over 20 points, which allowed me to get into the University of Chicago Law School, so I’ve been through this process myself & I’m here to help.
 For a detailed look at what I did to rock the LSAT, check out my post on LSAT self-study.
 That post outlines the approach that helped me get a 99.8th percentile score on the LSAT.

 If UVA Law is your top choice law school, make sure that you study the right way and use the best LSAT prep books available.